 One in one hundred people have celiac disease in the world.
 We can control what we eat when we are at home… but what happens when you travel to another country?

 When you travel through Green World Aventures, is important as a client, to inform any dietary restrictions or allergies you may have to your travel agent.

 Be sure that if you go to a restaurant outside your hotel, mention your condition.
 Let them offer you an alternative for you to eat.
-You can check out for a gluten free restaurant or that offers gluten free menu.
+You can check out a gluten-free restaurant or that offers a gluten-free menu.
 In the most touristic places, you can find a variety of ideal places to eat just for you.
 Remember Costa Rica is a tropical country.
 The variety of fruit is large and there are fruit markets everywhere.
 You can carry some fruit to the places you are going.
-Have a healthy and delicious gluten free snack with you!
+Have a healthy and delicious gluten-free snack with you!